xpense/api/README.md

 ## Documentation

+The backend is versioned.
+The current version is `v1`.

 All endpoints may return `500 Internal Server Error`, when something unexpected happens on the server side.

 ### Authentication